 I never aspired to be a professional blogger, but when my little corner of the web started pulling in a few pennies, I couldn’t deny my excitement.
 I love being able to create my own editorial calendar and content AND make money doing it.

 Back Road Ramblers is currently a part-time endeavor, and while it earns a decent income these days, it also costs increasingly more to run.
-If you are thinking of starting a blog, you’ll find mega resources with a simple Google search, so I’m not going to get into the how-tos.
+If you are thinking of starting a blog, you’ll find so many resources with a simple Google search, so I’m not going to get into the how-tos.
 I will, however, share my personal resources: things I’ve found to be worthwhile investments as Back Road Ramblers grows and prospers.

 Please note: This resource page contains affiliate links from which we earn a commission at no extra cost to you.

 There are a million useful online tools for bloggers, and over the past four years, I’ve tried a good many of them.
 These are the tools that I’m currently using.
 This list includes web hosting, subscription software, and WordPress plug-ins that I find indispensable to run my business.

 I started my blogging career using Go Daddy as my host because it was super cheap.
 It worked fine when I had hardly any traffic, but as soon as things started picking up, I ran into problems.
 Customer support was awful, and they were constantly charging me extra for little issues.
 I was a bit frightened to make the switch, but after signing up with Flywheel, I’m so glad I did.